spotify/pythonflow/docs/distributed.rst

 Distributed data preparation
 ============================

 Training data for machine learning models is often transformed before the learning process starts.
-But sometimes it is more convenient to generate the training data online rather than precomputing it: Maybe the data we want to present to the model depends on the current state of the model, or maybe we want to experiment with different data preparation techniques without having to rerun pipelines.
+But sometimes it is more convenient to generate the training data online rather than precomputing it: maybe the data we want to present to the model depends on the current state of the model, or maybe we want to experiment with different data preparation techniques without having to rerun pipelines.
 This document is concerned with helping you speed up the data preparation by distributing it across multiple cores or machines.

 Data preprocessing can generally be expressed as :code:`sink = map(transformation, source)`, where :code:`source` is a generator of input data, :code:`transformation` is the transformation to be applied, and :code:`sink` is an iterable over the transformed data.
 We use `ZeroMQ <https://pyzmq.readthedocs.io/en/latest/>`_ to distribute the data processing using a `load-balancing message broker <http://zguide.zeromq.org/py:all#A-Load-Balancing-Message-Broker>`_ illustrated below.
 Each task (also known as a client) sends one or more messages to the broker from a :code:`source`.
 The broker distributes the messages amongst a set of workers that apply the desired :code:`transformation`.
 Finally, the broker collects the results and forwards them to the relevant task which act as a :code:`sink`.